adityad0/esp-phone/README.md

 # ESP-PHONE

-A mobile phone built with the ESP32 (SEEED XIAO ESP32).
+A mobile phone with incoming and outgoing phone call suport and simple POS payment machine built with the ESP32 (SEEED XIAO ESP32).

 # Current features
 1. 4G/LTE and 2G/GSM connectivity.